zunicd/Language-of-Proteins/demo/README.md

 # Application

-For application we have chosen the best performing model for each classification task.
+For our application we have chosen the best performing model for each classification task.

 | Task | Best performing model | Accuracy |
 | ---- | --------------------- | --------------- |